kekuchan/swarmbject/docs/std/str/String.md

 string.setString(&year);
 /*"2021"*/
 ```

 ## "setView" member function:

 Sets the String to be a copy of a substring
 that a std::str::View points to.
-As it
+This might
-creates a new array, usage of the previous
+require creating a new array, making the
-data member is not valid.
+usage of the previous data member not valid.

 Parameters:
 * A pointer to the std::str::View to copy.